 - Use USPS priority mail service for items under 15 pounds going to US addresses.
 The cost is comparable to UPS 3 day service, but the Post Office is usually easier to deal with.

 - If you use the UPS shipping counter, ask the clerk for a frequent shipper card.
 This card will allow you to ship eBay items without having the clerks look into each box.
 They usually will not give you the card until you have shipped with them a few times.
 I once had a UPS clerk break an item I had enmeshed in Styrofoam peanuts.
-The idiot reached through the peanuts and pulled the fragile toy out.
+The idiot reached through the peanuts and pulled half the fragile toy out.
+I don't like to scream often, but that was one opportunity I couldn't overlook.
 The card prevents UPS clerks from examining the packages.